South Africa’s Bavuma bristles at ‘chokers’ tag ahead of India clash

 Where: Eden Gardens, Kolkata

-South Africa captain Temba Bavuma bristled at the mention of the chokers tag ahead of Sunday’s meeting with India in Kolkata.
+South Africa captain Temba Bavuma bristled at the mention of the chokers tag before Sunday’s meeting with India in Kolkata.

 The Proteas have lost in 10 semifinals at International Cricket Council (ICC) global events.